 Based on the Real Life point below, Hogan's Heroes frequently used the "If it's close to a prison camp the Allies won't bomb it" reasoning to justify putting the target of the week in Hogan's reach, sometimes even inside the camp.

 Done by the Doctor of all people in the Doctor Who serial The Face of Evil.
 When confronted by the savage Sevateem tribe, the Doctor threatens to kill one of them "with this deadly jelly baby" if they don't back off.
-The Sevateem surprise the Doctor by responding, "Go ahead, kill him."
+The Sevateem surprise the Doctor by responding, "Kill him, then."
 Determined not to be upstaged, the Doctor simply eats the jelly baby instead.
-"I don't take orders from you.
+"I don't take orders from anyone.
 Take Me to Your Leader."

 In "The Caves of Androzani" the Mecha-Mooks are programmed not to fire on anyone wearing a belt transmitter, so Peri (who is wearing one of the belts) is used as a shield by someone firing at an android soldier.